cloudfoundry/credhub-cli/README.md

 		Set the value and attributes of a credential
-		-t, --type ['value', 'certificate']		Sets the type of credential to store (Default: 'value') -n, --name 'CRED'						Selects the credential being set
+		-t, --type ['value', 'certificate']		Sets the type of credential to store (Default: 'value') -n, --name 'CRED'						Selects the credential being set --no-overwrite							Credential is not modified if stored value already exists

 		Set parameters by [Type]
 		-v, --value 'VALUE'						[Value] Sets the value for the credential